chrisjohnson00/python-api-sample/README.md

 ## API Endpoints

   - `/api/v1/users` - Returns a list of users, hardcoded for sample purposes
+  - `/api/v1/comments` - Returns a list of comments, hardcoded for sample purposes
   - `/api/ready` - A K8s ready endpoint, returns 200 OK with a "success" body
   - `/api/liveness` - A K8s liveness endpoint, returns 200 OK with a "success" body